SohamSarkar025/Tableau-Project/README.md

 ## 📌 Technologies Used

 - Data sourced from IPL matches (2008–2020)
-- Data visualization tool: [Your preferred tool here, e.g., Tableau, Power BI, Excel]
+- Data visualization tool: Tableau

 ## 🚀 Click the below link to open the project in Tableau Server